 What We Offer

 Gig Harbor Midwifery is a licensed midwifery care provider.
-A lot of our recent inquiries have been from potential clients and family members who are unfamiliar with out of hospital midwifery care.
+Sometimes we get inquiries from potential clients and family members who are unfamiliar with out of hospital midwifery care.
 Here are a few things we do and don't offer:

 Full prenatal care schedule including prenatal appointments, labs, ultrasound referrals, official documentation for employers and insurance, and filing for birth certificates and social security numbers